 Your ability to keep your vehicle while filing for Chapter 7 bankruptcy in Georgia depends on whether you are covered under the state’s motor vehicle exemption.
 Equally important is whether you are making payments on the car and can continue to make those payments.

-There are two ways to keep your car if you file for bankruptcy in Georgia.
-The state allows you to exempt up to $5,000 for your car with a Chapter 7 bankruptcy filing.
-So, if you car equity is less than $5,000 you can keep it.
-You can also apply any unused wild card exemption towards your car which covers any property you own.
+You can keep your car when you file for Chapter 7 bankruptcy in Georgia.
+The state allows you to exempt up to $5,000 for your car as long as the equity in your vehicle is less than that amount.
+You can also protect your car by applying any unused wildcard exemption which covers any property you own.

 If the equity in your vehicle falls under the $5,000 car exemption amount, then the bankruptcy trustee cannot sell it to help pay off your debts.
 However, if the equity in your vehicle is significantly more than the exemption amount, it is likely that the trustee will sell your vehicle to settle your debts.